geshu18/app/Getting-Started.md

   }
 }
 ```
-where "0.*" is a Nuget number, for example "1.0.0-beta8".
-Use the latest version number from [Release page](https://github.com/Microsoft/ApplicationInsights-aspnet5/releases).
+Verify the version number: get the latest from the [Release page](https://github.com/Microsoft/ApplicationInsights-aspnet5/releases).

-## Add Application Insights instrumentation key to the `appsettings.json`
+## Add the instrumentation key to the `appsettings.json`

 Add the instrumentation key of your Application Insights web application resource to the `ApplicationInsights` section of the `appsettings.json`.

 ``` json
 {
   "ApplicationInsights": {